 Housing Charges in the UK

-Here is the average cost of living in the UK for international students when it comes to housing in cities :-
+Here are the average living expenses in the UK for international students when it comes to UK student accommodation in cities:-

 |University Residence||£ 727||£ 515|